 As if reading my thoughts, our guide continued.
 “See these black dust on the ice?”
 He touches a surface of the ice that was covered by black soot.
 “That’s actually volcanic ash.”

 “Each time the volcanoes stir a little, they produce a little ash, and this ash being warm and settling, warms up the glaciers and melts them faster than usual sunlight would.”

 As I pondered on the fact that not everything is always as it seems, it was time for us to say goodbye and descend the glacier.

-I also made a mental note to return in summer, where Iceland transforms from the white winter wonderland to green fertile farmlands and to visit the northern parts where more natural wonders awaits our discovery.
+Our very short visit to Iceland had been a small revelation to a mysterious land.
+I made a mental note to return in summer, when Iceland transforms from the white winter wonderland to green fertile farmlands and to visit the northern parts where more natural wonders awaits our discovery.